Ajinkya0088/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is simple game using HTML ,CSS and  JavaScript for fun purpose
+This is simple game using HTML ,CSS and  JavaScript for fun purpose.

+--------STEPS--------
+1)Download all the files.
+2)open game.html in brower and enjoy playing with anyone.